LeonTLam/obsidian-ntnu/Semester_1/TTM4240_Avansert_nettverkskontroll/Oral_Exam/Week37 - EGP/BGP.md

 Helps solve issues regarding **scalability** when EBGP learns a large amount of routers.
 Can be solved with IBGP, which will redistribute all the routers learned via eBGP.

 BGP internally, can provide flexible tools to implement custom routing policies within the AS itself.
+Additionally, it is highly configurable, allowing control over what routers are advertised and received.

-By sharing eBGP routes internally, peers
+By sharing eBGP routes internally, peers are opened to use you as a transit

+**Message Types** are the same as eBGP.

+Difference is that IBGP cannot advertise learned prefixes for eBGP to another IBGP neighbor, as the same **AS-Path** can cause looping.